IloveNooodles/coding-problem/README.md

 # Code-journey

-This is my coding journey filled with solutions of problem that i worked on in leetcode, codeforces, atcoder, etc.
+This is archive of my coding journey from college 2020.
+I hope this repository can help someone to learn and understand the basics of programming.